IsmailCodeLab/YoutubeVideo-Downloader-MP3Convertor/README.md

 # YoutubeVideo-Downloader-MP3Convertor
-A python program that can able to download a youtube video and can extract audio from that video.
+A python program that can able to download
+1.YouTube videos
+2.Can download a YouTube playlist
+3.Extract audio from an YouTube video

 The prgram flow is as mentioned below.
 Initially there will be no files videos in the directory the program resides.